-Book Review: This book is suitable at the graduate and undergraduate levels as an introduction to classical water wave theory.
-The book also covers most of the mathematical and engineering concepts thereby making it very suitable for practicing professionals.
-The book covers the concepts of basic vectors and fluid mechanics.
-The book also demonstrates the wave transformation because of depth variation and structure interaction.
-The book also reviews wavemaker theories and ocean wave statistics.
-The book also extends the linear theory results to several nonlinear wave properties.
+Book Review: This book serves as an introduction to classical water wave theory at both the graduate and undergraduate levels.
+It covers mathematical and engineering concepts, making it a valuable resource for practicing professionals.
+The book explains the concepts of basic vectors and fluid mechanics, demonstrates wave transformation due to depth variation and structure interaction, reviews wavemaker theories and ocean wave statistics, and extends linear theory results to several nonlinear wave properties.

-“Water Wave Mechanics for Engineers and Scientists” Book Review: The book is an updated and revised piece of work featuring classical wave water theory.
-The topics and concepts like formulation and solution of the governing body of amplitude waves, basic vector concepts, fluid mechanics, and pressure field theory are thoroughly explained.
-The applications of water particle motion and pressure fields for calculation of wave forces are also mentioned in this text.
-The chapters are described in detail providing description of experiments.
-Each chapter ends with a bunch of exercises and problems.
-The book delicately focuses students, researchers, professionals, engineers in fluid mechanics and water theory.
+“Water Wave Mechanics for Engineers and Scientists” Book Review: This updated and revised book focuses on classical water wave theory, including the formulation and solution of the governing body of amplitude waves, basic vector concepts, fluid mechanics, and pressure field theory.
+It also discusses the applications of water particle motion and pressure fields for calculating wave forces.
+Each chapter is described in detail, with experiments and a set of exercises and problems.
+This book is aimed at students, researchers, professionals, and engineers in fluid mechanics and water theory.

-“Water Waves and Ship Hydrodynamics: An Introduction” Book Review: This book is an excellent resource for students and professionals related to ship hydrodynamics and fluid mechanics.
-The book is written from both theoretical as well as practical point-of-view and aims in presenting latest information on practical approaches for problem sets in realistic situations.
-The chapters of this book describe topics like irregular and linear waves, deep water and shallow water hydrodynamics in detail.
-The book also highlights the latest developments and recent advances in the field of hydrodynamics and fluid mechanics.
+“Water Waves and Ship Hydrodynamics: An Introduction” Book Review: This book is a useful resource for anyone studying or working in ship hydrodynamics and fluid mechanics.
+It presents the latest information on practical approaches to solving problem sets in realistic situations, from both theoretical and practical perspectives.
+The chapters cover irregular and linear waves, deep water and shallow water hydrodynamics, and recent developments and advances in the field.

-“Numerical Modelling of Water Waves” Book Review: The book aims at introducing different types of wave models underlying water waves.
-The chapters of this book cover both theoretical as well as practical concepts like wave modelling, wave theory, grounding in hydrodynamics, and wave models.
-To provide better practical knowledge and relatable content of the readers, the book features many case-studies and applications of modelling techniques.
-This book is an excellent resource for the students and professionals in fluid mechanics and ocean engineering.
+“Numerical Modelling of Water Waves” Book Review: This book introduces different types of wave models underlying water waves, covering both theoretical and practical concepts such as wave modelling, wave theory, grounding in hydrodynamics, and wave models.
+It features many case studies and applications of modelling techniques to provide practical knowledge and relatable content for readers.
+This book is a valuable resource for students and professionals in fluid mechanics and ocean engineering.

-“Linear Water Waves: A Mathematical Approach” Book Review: The book is a fully updated and revised piece of work featuring the latest account of mathematical results in the linear theory of water waves.
-The topics and concepts like time harmonic waves, integral equations based on Green’s functions, various inequalities between the kinetic and potential energy, and integral identities are discussed in detail.
-The book also contains many examples as well as applications namely the prediction of behavior of floating bodies.
-The book will be suitable for the students and professionals of fluid mechanics, applied mathematics, and engineering.
+“Linear Water Waves: A Mathematical Approach” Book Review: This fully updated and revised book presents the latest mathematical results in the linear theory of water waves.
+It discusses topics such as time harmonic waves, integral equations based on Green’s functions, various inequalities between kinetic and potential energy, and integral identities.
+The book also includes many examples and applications, including predicting the behavior of floating bodies.
+This book is suitable for students and professionals in fluid mechanics, applied mathematics, and engineering.

-“The Mathematical Theory of Permanent Progressive Water Waves (Advanced Series in Nonlinear Dynamics)” Book Review: The book focuses on introducing the theory of periodic, progressive, and permanent waves on the surface of incompressible inviscid fluid.
-The chapters of this book are well-structured and contain a detailed theory of all the featured methods, concepts, and topics.
+“The Mathematical Theory of Permanent Progressive Water Waves (Advanced Series in Nonlinear Dynamics)” Book Review: This book focuses on introducing the theory of periodic, progressive, and permanent waves on the surface of incompressible inviscid fluid.
+The chapters are well-structured and provide a detailed theory of all the featured methods, concepts, and topics.
 The book is divided into two sections featuring numerical experiments and normal form analysis of the bifurcation equations, respectively.
 This book is an excellent resource for students and professionals.